FirstEnergy: Little Blue Run

 Several cases have been brought against FirstEnergy for its dumping of coal waste into Little Blue Run Lake in West Virginia and Pennsylvania.
 FirstEnergy has dumped more than 20 billion gallons of coal ash and smokestack scrubber waste into the body of water which has contaminated local water supplies with arsenic, sulfates, sodium, calcium, magnesium and chloride.

-A July 2012 consent decree from the Pennsylvania Department of Environmental Protection is forcing FirstEnergy to close the Little Blue Run Lake, an unlined waste impoundment in Beaver County, Pennsylvania and Hancock County, West Virginia.
-Coal ash waste slurry has been piped there from FirstEnergy's Bruce Mansfield Power Plant since 1974.
+A July 2012 consent decree from the Pennsylvania Department of Environmental Protection forces FirstEnergy to close the Little Blue Run Lake, which is an unlined waste impoundment in Beaver County, Pennsylvania and Hancock County, West Virginia.
+FirstEnergy had piped coal ash waste slurry from its Bruce Mansfield Power Plant since 1974.
 The reservoir at Little Blue Run is the country's largest coal ash impoundment.
 Pollutants including sulfates, chlorides, and arsenic have been found in groundwater nearby.
-FirstEnergy must stop dumping coal ash at the site by 2016, pay a penalty of $800,000, provide clean water to local residents, and do environmental monitoring of seeps for toxic pollutants including selenium, boron, and arsenic.
+Per the consent decree, FirstEnergy must stop dumping coal ash at the site by 2016, pay a penalty of $800,000, provide clean water to local residents, and monitor the environment for signs of seeps for toxic pollutants including selenium, boron and arsenic.

-Executives

-Charles E. Jones was the president and chief executive officer of FirstEnergy from 2015 until his termination on October 29, 2020.

-Steven E. Strah was named acting chief executive officer of FirstEnergy on October 29, 2020.
-Steven E. Strah decided to retire on September 16, 2022.

-John Somerhalder is currently serving as interim CEO of FirstEnergy since September 17, 2022.